tombeau19/connect_four/README.md

 * One Player Games

-* Game API integration to bring in 'Characters' and a 'Boss', the 'Boss' will represenet the AI for a one player game
+* Game API integration (for ex.
+Mario Brothers or Marvel Comics) to bring in 'Characters' and a 'Boss', the 'Boss' will represenet the AI for a one player game

 ## Trello Board (user stories) --